 Can I change the virtual network or subnet for an existing Application Gateway?

 You can move an Application Gateway across subnets within the same virtual network only.
+It is supported with V1 with public and private frontend, and V2 with public frontend only.
 It is also important to note that the Application Gateway should be in a Stopped state to perform this action.
+Keep in mind that stopping/starting V1 will change the public IP.
 This operation can only be done using Azure PowerShell and Azure CLI by running the following commands:

 For more information, see Set-AzApplicationGatewayIPConfiguration.